Son of man (Christianity): Scholarly views

-The interpretation of the use of "the Son of man" in the New Testament has proven to be challenging, and James D. G. Dunn and separately Delbert Burkett state that it is a prime example of the limits of New Testament interpretation because after 150 years of debate no consensus on its meaning has emerged.
+The interpretation of the use of "the Son of man" in the New Testament has proven to be challenging.
+James D. G. Dunn and separately Delbert Burkett state that it is a prime example of the limits of New Testament interpretation because after 150 years of debate, no consensus on its meaning has emerged.
+Near the end of the twentieth century, Reginald H. Fuller stated "The problem of the Son of Man is a can of worms.
+No one can write anything about it which will command general assent or provide a definitive solution".